A Rising Tide Lifts All Boats

 FAST Graph now allows forecasts for 2018 and 2019 (nice addition Chuck):

-STAG was a top pick for us in 2016 (+30% return) but we believe there's more meat on the bone.
+STAG was a top pick for us in 2016 (+30% return), but we believe there's more meat on the bone.
 There are 14 analysts covering STAG now (7 BUYs, 5 HOLDs, and 2 SELLs) and we are on the same page as the majority (of the analysts).
-In the past we have compared STAG to both Industrial REITs and Net Lease REITs but we are now going to place the company in the bucket that it belongs: Industrial.
+In the past, we have compared STAG to both Industrial REITs and Net Lease REITs but we are now going to place the company in the bucket that it belongs: Industrial.

 STAG's payout ratio is improving (long-term goal is 80%) and the company is likely going to close out 2016 as the largest acquisition year in (company) history.
 G&A costs have moderated and the latest dividend signals that the company is safe and sound.